lgulich/dotfile_manager/README.md

   - aliases.sh
   - helpers.sh
 ```

+The entries of `install_macos` configure what scripts are used to install this project on macos.
+`install_ubuntu` does the same for ubuntu.
+Multiple scripts can be provided and they are executed in
+the order as specified in the yaml file.

 The entries of `symlink` configures where the files will be symlinked to, the
 key is the path of the file inside the topic folder, the value is the global